jgerchen/polyploid_variant_calling/README.md

 1. Indexing of reference genome
 2. Trimming of Illumina short reads, alignment and marking of PCR duplicates
 3. Variant calling on the individual and population level
-4. Filtering of variant calls
+4. Filtering of variant calls (either using GATK/PicardTools or Bcftools)

 ### Snakemake
 The workflow is implemented using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 You can find an introduction about the underlying concepts on the [Snakemake GitHub page](https://snakemake.github.io/).
 In general, individual tasks are defined as rules, based on which Snakemake determines how to generate desired output files from available input files and generates and runs required software.